wuliwei9278/SQL-Rank/README.md

 ```

 ## Description:
 This repo consists of sample train/test data and SQL-Rank algorithm julia source code.
+It only works on Julia 0.6 so it requires modification on Julia 1.0.